NablaVM/nabla/docs/net-device.md

         0000 1011 | 0000 0000 | ‭0001 0100‬ | 0000 0000 | 0000 0000 | 0000 0000 | 0000 0000 | 0000 0000

 Requests a connection to the remote as-per the information given to the object upon its creation.
-If the connection is a success, register 11 will be '1' if it fails, it will be '0'.
+If it is a success, r11 will contain a '0' if it fails, it will be '1'

 **send**